4. Housing for Rent

 5. Reporting and audit requirements

-5.1.1 Providers must maintain accurate and complete records both for reporting and audit purposes and this section sets out the Agency’s requirements.
+5.1.1 Providers must maintain accurate and complete records both for reporting and audit purposes and this section sets out our requirements.

 5.1.2 For general requirements see the Programme Management chapter